mapbox/gabbar/documentation/anomaly-detection.md

 - The `highway_value_difference` is noisy for newly created features
     - When an highway is created, there isn't any old version.
 Ex: 48665521
+- Instead of just a boolean for highway delete, can it be a priority?
+    - Ex: trunk = 40, primary = 39, etc
-- Move up tertiary back to the top
+- Move up unclassified back to the top
     - A transformation from `unclassified` -> `tertiary` is pretty common.
 Ex: 49633151
 - Adding a name translation to a highway (1)
     - A user who knows a different language comes along and adds translation of highway name.
     - Ex: `name:zh:` was added in 46407682

+- Adding `oneway=yes`
+    - This is very common operation.
+Something we could use Telemetry for.
+Ex: 47201618
+    - What we might be interested in is when `oneway=yes` become `oneway=no`, the modification.
+    - Creation of the oneway tag might not be so anomalous
+    - Should we not worry about the oneway field at the moment?
 - Highway has other primary tags (1)
     - `highway=pedestrian` and `amenity=marketplace` in 46407682
 - Highway has `area=yes` (1)